Scotland road trip – must see on the Isle of Skye

 Parking: The official parking area is really small, so I suggest arriving early to guarantee a spot!

 Allow about 2 hours to explore the area!

+This is on many people’s UK bucket list and I was looking forward to my visit, but unfortunately was a bit disappointed.
 We got to the parking area at 8:15 am.
 There were already a few hikers around, but it wasn’t too busy just yet.
 We walked all the way to the sign which said there were no more fairy pools left.
 I was surprised to see this as I didn’t recognize the place which I saw on most postcard which mentioned the Fairy Pools.
 We decided to go and explore a bit more beyond the sign.
 The path is relatively easy with only a few tricky bits crossing the water on rocks.
 On sunny days you could even go for a dip in one of the many pools.
 Our way back to the car we saw way more people.
 When we left at 11:00 am it was really busy on the path and parking area as well.
 It was great to explore the area, but I think most pictures on the Internet are a bit deceptive of the place.
 It is nice, but there are more special places on Skye in my opinion.

 Parking: Small parking area and it gets busy during summer months forcing people to park on the verge of the road.
 This is not acceptable an causes great problem on the island.

 Allow about 1,5-2 hours to explore the area.

 Parking issues on the island: Scotland and particularly the Isle of Skye has a big parking issue.
 The island became really popular in the recent years especially in the summer months.
 The island is unable to cater parking spaces for all the visitors.
 Lots of people park on the verge of the road.
 It destroys not only the verge but the road as well as it starts to break away.
 Parking on the verges also narrows the road and can block it so that locals can’t get about, delivery vehicles and farm machinery cannot pass safely.
 Please be considarate when you park!